Caneryy/availproject.github.io/docs/operate/basics.md

 ## Introduction

-The goal of this guide is to learn the basics of running Avail Node.
-No worries, it's not too complicated and it won't take you longer than 5 minutes to get a good grasp on how everything works.
+The goal of this guide is to help you learn the basics of running Avail Node.
+Don't worry; it's not too complicated, and it won't take you longer than 5 minutes to get a good grasp of how everything works.

 :::note Before you start
-All the guides, including this one, assume that you are using a Linux or macOS based system.
-If you are running Windows and want to follow this guide, make sure that you install WSL and continue the guide inisde a Ubuntu or Debian instance.
-To know more about WSL check the following [LINK](https://learn.microsoft.com/en-us/windows/wsl/install)
+All the guides, including this one, assume that you are using a Linux or macOS-based system.
+If you are running Windows and want to follow this guide, make sure to install WSL and continue the guide inside a Ubuntu or Debian instance.
+To learn more about WSL, check the following [LINK](https://learn.microsoft.com/en-us/windows/wsl/install).
 :::

 ## Installation & Setup

-Our first step is to get the prebuild binary for Avail Node.
-We offer a wide range of prebuilds but in case you don't see your linux flavour or architecture in here, head to the custom build section and build your own executable.
+Our first step is to obtain the prebuilt binary for Avail Node.
+We offer a wide range of prebuilds, but in case you don't see your Linux flavor or architecture here, head to the custom build section and create your own executable.

 Prebuild list: